quiltdata/quilt/docs/Catalog/SearchQuery.md

 The objects in Amazon S3 buckets connected to Quilt are synchronized to an Elasticsearch cluster, which provides Quilt's search features.
-This is available directly in the navigation bar, or for custom queries you can use the **Queries** tab in the Quilt catalog to directly query the Elasticsearch cluster.

 Quilt uses Elasticsearch 6.7 ([docs](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/index.html)).